 Are you affected by a physical disability and are wondering if it’s possible to scuba dive?
 You’re not alone.
 Approximately 15% of the world’s population has some kind of physical disability, whether they were born with it or suffered an injury.
 It may seem like this impairment has completely closed off the opportunity to scuba dive.
 Not so.

-Disabled persons can scuba dive thanks to the support provided by organizations like HSA that provide the specialized equipment and training that allow one to dive with a disability.
+Disabled persons can scuba dive thanks to the support provided by organizations like the Handicapped SCUBA Association (HSA) that provide the specialized equipment and training that allow one to dive with a disability.
 Depending on the severity of your disability, you can have varying levels of autonomy or will be assisted by staff to safely dive in the water.

 Benefits of scuba diving for disabled persons

 Whether you are a disabled or able-bodied person, scuba diving can benefit everyone alike.
 Being an active sport, it can improve one’s health and fitness.
 Furthermore, diving will challenge your endurance and cardiovascular strength.